List of NFL rivalries: Los Angeles Chargers vs. Kansas City Chiefs

-Chiefs lead 71–59–1 as of the 2025 season, but the Chargers won the only playoff meeting between the two teams, a 1992 AFC wild card game.
+Chiefs currently lead 71–60–1, but the Chargers won the only playoff meeting between the two teams, a 1992 AFC wild card game.

 Los Angeles Chargers vs. Las Vegas Raiders

 The Chargers-Raiders rivalry dates to the 1963 season, when the Raiders defeated the heavily favored Chargers twice, both come-from-behind fourth-quarter victories.
 One of the most memorable games between these teams was the "Holy Roller" game in 1978, in which the Raiders intentionally fumbled to score a touchdown.
 This somewhat controversial play resulted in a rule change the following season.
 On November 22, 1982, the Raiders hosted their first Monday Night football game in Los Angeles against the Chargers.
 The Chargers led the game in the 1st half 24–0 until the Raiders scored 28 unanswered points in the second half to win 28–24.
 On January 9, 2022, the Raiders defeated the Chargers in overtime, 35–32.
 The winning field goal sent the Raiders to the playoffs and eliminated the Chargers.
 Had the game ended in a tie, both teams would have made the playoffs.
-The Raiders lead the series 69–61–2 as of the 2025 season, including having won the only playoff game between the two teams, the 1980 AFC Championship game.
+The Raiders currently lead the series 70–62–2, including having won the only playoff game between the two teams, the 1980 AFC Championship game.

 Kansas City Chiefs vs. Las Vegas Raiders

 The Chiefs–Raiders rivalry is considered as one of the NFL's most bitter.
 Since the AFL was established in 1960, the Chiefs and Raiders have shared the same division, first being the AFL Western Conference, and since the AFL–NFL merger, the AFC West.

-The Chiefs lead the regular season series 76–55–2 as of the 2025 season, including a 2–1 playoff record against Las Vegas.
+The Chiefs lead the series 76–56–2, including a 2–1 playoff record against Las Vegas.

 Conference rivalries

 Baltimore Ravens vs. New England Patriots

 This rivalry stems from four playoff matches played between the two in the early to mid-2010s.
 They met in back-to-back AFC Championships (2011 and 2012) along with two other playoff matchups in 2009 and 2014; the teams have split the playoff matchups 2–2.
-However, the Patriots lead the all-time series 11–5.
+However, the Patriots lead the all-time series 12–5.